-NDIS Appeals advocacy providers must meet minimum requirements as specified in the Program Specific Guidance which can be found on the Data Exchange website: https://dex.dss.gov.au/sites/default/files/documents/2022-08/1471-program-specific- guidance.pdf.
+NDIS Appeals advocacy providers must meet minimum requirements as specified in the Program Specific Guidance which can be found on the Data Exchange website: Program Specific Guidance for Outcome 3.1 Disability and Carers Program in the Data Exchange.
 The Program Specific Guidance is updated periodically when amendments are required.
 Providers will be advised if the guidance is updated via their Funding Agreement Manager.